 Maternal mortality.
 The Millennium Declaration adopted MMR as an indicator of maternal health and set the Millennium Development Goal (MDG 5) of reducing maternal mortality from the 1990 level by 75 percent before 2015.
 The MMR is the preferred measure maternal mortality because it measures the risk of death per risky event, or per birth.
 The best measure would be per pregnancy, but reliable information on pregnancies are not generally available.
-Although MMRs are not strictly comparable across countries because they not age-standardized
+Although MMRs are not strictly comparable across countries because they not age-standardized (the probability of maternal death varies by age, with youngest and oldest mothers at the greatest risk), but it is more comparable than the maternal mortality rate (MMRate) since this measure is confounded by fertility levels.

-9 WHO, UNICEF, UNFPA, WB.
+17 WHO, UNICEF, UNFPA, WB.
 2012.
 Trends in Maternal mortality 1990 to 2010